prometheus/pushgateway/README.md

 ## Run it

-Compile the binary as usual (`go get`, `go build`).
-It's pure Go, no dependancy on non-Go libraries.
+Compile the binary using the provided Makefile (type `make`).
+The binary will be put into the `bin` directory.

 For the most basic setup, just start the binary.
 To change the address to listen on, use the `-addr` flag.
 The `-persistence.file` flag